Fitus/Zaloha2.sh/DOCUMENTATION.md

 SSH session.
 The subsequent sorts + AWK processing steps occur locally.
 The Exec1/2/3/4/5 steps are then executed as follows:

-Exec1 (shellscript 610) is run on the remote side "in one batch", because it contains only <b>RMDIR</b> and <b>REMOVE</b> operations to be executed on &lt;backupDir&gt;.
+Exec1: The shellscript 610 is run on the remote side "in one batch", because it contains only <b>RMDIR</b> and <b>REMOVE</b> operations to be executed on &lt;backupDir&gt;.

-Exec2 (originally shellscript 620) is split into three shellscripts 621, 622 and
-623. Shellscripts 621 and 623 contain pre-copy and post-copy actions to be run on the remote side "in one batch".
+Exec2: The shellscript 621 contains pre-copy actions and is run on the remote side "in one batch".
 The shellscript 622 contains the individual SCP commands to be executed locally.

-Exec3 (shellscript 630) is run locally.
-Instead of CP commands, it contains SCP commands.
+The shellscript 623 contains post-copy actions and is run on the remote side "in one batch"

+Exec3: All three shellscripts 631, 632 and 633 are executed locally.
+The script
+632 contains SCP commands instead of CP commands.

 Exec4 (shellscript 640): same as Exec1

-Exec5 (shellscript 650): same as Exec2
+Exec5 (shellscripts 651, 652 and 653): same as Exec2

-Note: running multiple operations on the remote side via SSH "in one batch" has positive performance effects on networks with high latency, compared with running individual commands via SSH individually (which would require a network round-trip for each individual command).
+Note: Running multiple operations on the remote side via SSH "in one batch" has positive performance effects on networks with high latency, compared with running individual commands via SSH individually (which would require a network round-trip for each individual command).